Are Stocks a Better Investment Than Real Estate?

 During this soaring phase, it seemed every client who walked in the door asked if they should invest in rental real estate.
 It began to feel like a broken record.

 As they would tell story after story of their neighbor or co-worker who just flipped a house and made $50,000 in a matter of a month, we would suggest to them that every time they heard the word ‘real estate’ that they mentally insert the word ‘technology stocks’ instead.
+Some listened.

 After the real estate market crashed, we found a whole new group of people in our office in 2009 and 2010, asking if they should short sell their homes, or let them go to foreclosure.
 For many readers, it would seem strange that our clients would even ask us this question, but understand Arizona is a non-recourse state which means someone can walk away from their home and the bank cannot go after them for the remaining debt.